RomanBoegli/OptimizHelper/README.md

 $ python3 main.py --help
 Usage: main.py [OPTIONS] COMMAND [ARGS]...

-  Simple CLI tool for optimization problems.
+  Simple CLI for optimization problems.

 Options:
   --help  Show this message and exit.

-Commands:
+Part 2a:
+  aitken      Returns the Aitken sequence for a value series of at leas... broyden     Iterating optimization using Broyden's method. diffbeauty  Returns the derivative in pretty form. difftree    Returns all partial derivatives as a tree. evaluate    Evaluates a function with a given substitution (assumes a... gradient    Returns the gradient of the given function. hessian     Returns Hessian matrix or its determinant of a given func... newton      Applies one step of Newton's method. succhalv    Applies one step of Gradient method with successive halvi...

+Part 2b:
-  aitken          Returns the Aitken sequence for a value series of at... broyden         Iterating optimization using Broyden's method. diff            Passes a question to WolframAlpha and returns the answer. diffbeauty      Returns the derivative in pretty form. difftree        Returns all partial derivatives as a tree. dijkstra        All shortest paths to all other nodes from given... drawgraph       Plots a graph based on provided adjacency matrix. evaluate        Evaluates a function with a given substitution. floydwarshall   Returns matrix with shortest distances between all nodes. gradient        Returns the gradient of the given function. hessian         Returns Hessian Matrix 'H' of given function. maxflow         Finds maximum flow based on provided edge list. maxmatch        Maximum matchings of a bipartite graph based on... mincostmaxflow  Returns a maximum s-t flow of minimum cost based on... mincut          Finds minimum s-t-cut based on provided edge list or... mst             Returns the minimum spanning tree. newton          Applies one step of Newton's method. succhalv        Applies one step of Gradient method with successive... traverse        Traverses graph either breadth-first (style='bf') or...
+  dijkstra        All shortest paths to all other nodes from given starting... drawgraph       Plots a graph based on provided adjacency matrix. floydwarshall   Returns matrix with shortest distances between all nodes. maxflow         Finds maximum flow based on provided edge list. maxmatch        Maximum matchings of a bipartite graph based on provided... mincostmaxflow  Returns a maximum s-t flow of minimum cost based on provi... mincut          Finds minimum s-t-cut based on provided edge list or adja... mst             Returns the minimum spanning tree. traverse        Traverses graph either breadth-first (style='bf') or dept..
 ````

 </br>